emrbaykal/maas-hpe/README.md

 ------------

 HPE Proliant Server Preconfigure Role Tasks {{ role: host-variable }}
-   - By using this role, the host variables are created by reading the data on the csv file created by the user.
+   - BUsing this role, the host variables are created by reading the data on the csv file created by the user.
 ```yaml
 - Check Proliant Server power state, powered on server if needed
   - 01-power-state.yml